dbdoan/dbdoan/README.md

 - Building tools that help others
 - Exploring new technologies and frameworks

+Status:
+> Currently I am only working on my personal projects on the weekends, with weekdays more focused on improving my technical skills.

 💡 I'm always looking to collaborate on exciting projects and learn new things along the way.
 Feel free to check out my repos and connect with me!